 - Insulate your ceilings.

-- Use an electric blanket on cold winter nights instead of a room heater.
+- Use more blankets on cold winter nights instead of a room heater.

 Pre-emptive energy efficiency

 The easiest way to guarantee energy efficiency is to start at the very beginning – with construction.
 Green building practices have taken off internationally with whole towns being designed to be as energy efficient as possible.
 In developing countries and areas where power supply is an issue (such as large portions of South Africa), incorporating energy efficiency in the building design is one of the most important ways to improve the standard of living.

 Sometimes the simplest strategy is the best and this theory holds true for the design of energy efficient homes and buildings.
 Location is important as surrounding hills and trees can play a role in regulating light and temperature, as can the strategic placement of windows.
 White houses are cooler and more energy efficient than dark houses, with roof colour playing a particularly important role in heat regulation and energy efficiency.

 A simple energy efficiency strategy will enable you to cut your energy bill by up to 50%, so you can save money and the environment at the same time.
 The costs of investing in a Solar Power system will also be reduced.Contact Sustainable.co.za today to upgrade to more energy efficient appliances, alternatively you can chat to our energy efficiency experts to find out more about the benefits of using sustainable and renewable energy.